tewhatuora/api-standards/docs/community/01-introduction/index.md

 ---

-Welcome to the Te Whatu Ora API Standards project community!
+Welcome to the Health NZ API Standards project community!

 This community maintains and evolves the Standards using a collaborative framework that includes: